dddrrreee/cs140e-25win/labs/cs240lx.md

   - make a digital analyzer (printk for electricity) where you get the error rate down to a small number of nanoseconds

-different communication protocols:
+And a few different communication protocols:
   - how fast can send/recv data over gpio pins b/n two pis?
   - over IR
   - over speaker/mic.
   - over light and camera (?)
   - lora?

-Fun device labs:
-  - this is the fun stuff, so we do it.
+Device labs are fun.
+So we do those too:
   - accelerometer, gyro
   - lidar
   - addressable light array
   - analog to digital converter.
   - lora so can send bytes 1km+

-combining devices into standalone tools
+More systems-y device labs, by combining into standalone tools
   - acoustically reactive light display using mic, adc, addressable light array.  extend to multiple systems.
   - little osscilliscope using oled display, mic, adc